simonhaenisch/prettier-plugin-organize-imports/readme.md

 # If you use yarn:
 yarn add --dev prettier-plugin-organize-imports

-# if you use pnpm:
+# If you use pnpm:
 pnpm add --save-dev prettier-plugin-organize-imports
 ```